 Apart from Spain, all communist parties across Europe made significant to phenomenal gains in membership, the highest being in Romania, with a 379% increase.
 Given that for every one person who joins a political party, ten more sympathise, these figures reflect a truly mass shift.
 It is also worth noting that the support was by no means restricted to Eastern Europe, for Italy and France experienced massive growth.
 Even the small Scandinavian countries saw significant rises in membership.
 This is far from a small cadre of crazed revolutionaries imposing their will on the masses.

 Why?
-During times of severe and genuine crisis, the Left typically gains mass support, as we see in Greece at the moment.
-The key, as Lenin tirelessly pointed out, is that the Left needs to be thoroughly organised and prepared for such situations.
+During times of severe and genuine crisis, communism typically gains mass support.
+The key, as Lenin tirelessly pointed out, is that the communist movement needs to be thoroughly organised and prepared for such situations.
 Of course, it helps if the Red Army is keeping order, but that, to my mind, is far preferable than the Americans or, in our time, NATO.
 To be added here is the fact that the Right, embodied by fascism, had been largely discredited in the popular mind after the war and that the most resolute opponent of fascism was communism.
 The result was an image of the communist as a straight-talking, trustworthy and resolute fighter for freedom.
 Even today in Russia, people tell me of a communist father or grandmother, who was precisely such a person: you knew where you stood; no mucking around; absolutely reliable.